pprachas/pprachas/README.md

 # Peerasait Prachaseree (Jeffrey)

 Hi everyone!
 I am Jeffrey, an current mechanical engineering PhD candidate in the [Lejeune Lab](https://github.com/Lejeune-Lab/) at Boston University.
+Originally, I am from Thailand.
+I completed my bachelor's degree in mechanical engineering from University of California, San Diego.
+Currently, I work at the intersection between applied mechanics and computational science to model and understand the behaviour of solids under large deformations for biomechanics and engineered materials.

-- 🔭 Research Interests:
+- 🔭 Current Research Interests:
-  - Computational/applied mechanics
+  - Computational/Applied mechanics
   - Nonlinear Solid Mechanics
   - Mechanical Metamaterials
   - Mechanical Computing